Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Note: Gronkowski's stats vs. Jets date back to 2016.

-- The Jets are giving up 267.9 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The 267.9 yards per game the Jets are allowing through the air makes them the NFL's 27th-ranked pass defense.

-- The Jets' defense is 16th in the league, conceding 1.5 passing touchdowns per game.
+- The Jets have allowed 23 touchdowns through the air (1.5 per game).
+They are 16th in the league in that category.

 Recent Performances